MicrosoftDocs/win32/desktop-src/medfound/setting-a-credential-manager.md

 ---
-Description: Setting a Credential Manager ms.assetid: 'a20c2e6c-e9d9-438f-a57a-e3080587c11c'
+Description: Setting a Credential Manager ms.assetid: a20c2e6c-e9d9-438f-a57a-e3080587c11c
-title: Setting a Credential Manager
+title: Setting a Credential Manager ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Setting a Credential Manager

 An application that provides credentials to the network source must do the following:

-1. Implement a credential manager object that exposes the [**IMFNetCredentialManager**](imfnetcredentialmanager.md) interface.
+1. Implement a credential manager object that exposes the [**IMFNetCredentialManager**](/windows/win32/mfidl/nn-mfidl-imfnetcredentialmanager?branch=master) interface.
 2. Before you create the network source, create a new property store.
 3. Set the [**MFNETSOURCE\_CREDENTIAL\_MANAGER**](mfnetsource-credential-manager-property.md) property on the property store.
-The value of the property is a pointer to the [**IMFNetCredentialManager**](imfnetcredentialmanager.md) interface.
+The value of the property is a pointer to the [**IMFNetCredentialManager**](/windows/win32/mfidl/nn-mfidl-imfnetcredentialmanager?branch=master) interface.
 4. Pass a pointer to the property store to the source resolver, as described in [Configuring a Media Source](configuring-a-media-source.md).

 The network sources uses the credential manager to get user credentials.
-If the network source requires credentials to access a network resource, it calls the application's [**IMFNetCredentialManager::BeginGetCredentials**](imfnetcredentialmanager-begingetcredentials.md) method.
+If the network source requires credentials to access a network resource, it calls the application's [**IMFNetCredentialManager::BeginGetCredentials**](/windows/win32/mfidl/nf-mfidl-imfnetcredentialmanager-begingetcredentials?branch=master) method.
 This call starts an asynchronous request to gets the user's credentials.
 The **BeginGetCredentials** method can get the credentials either from the credential cache or from the user.
 Credentials are stored in a *credential object*.
 When the operation is complete, the application invokes the callback interface to notify the network source.
-The network source calls [**IMFNetCredentialManager::EndGetCredentials**](imfnetcredentialmanager-endgetcredentials.md) to complete the asynchronous operation.
+The network source calls [**IMFNetCredentialManager::EndGetCredentials**](/windows/win32/mfidl/nf-mfidl-imfnetcredentialmanager-endgetcredentials?branch=master) to complete the asynchronous operation.

 Because this is an asynchronous operation, the application must dispatch the callback at the end of the operation.
 For step-by-step instructions about writing an asynchronous method, see [Writing an Asynchronous Method](writing-an-asynchronous-method.md).